mchav/dataframe/test_coverage.md

   - Adding columns > initial vector size gracefully adds a column that we can retrieve.
   - Adding columns > initial vector size gracefully adds a column updates dimentions.
   - Adding a column with the same name as an existing column overwrites the contents.
   - Adding a column with more values than the current DF dimensions throws an exception.
+DONE
   - Adding a column with less values than the current DF dimensions adds column with optionals.
+DONE

 * addColumnWithDefault
   - Adding a column with less values than the current DF dimensions adds column with optionals.